3-Day Istanbul Itinerary for First-Timers | Turkey

 Galata Tower Illuminated at Sunset

-If you like sunsets, what better way is there to start an evening than in Istanbul than by watching the sunset from Galata Tower.
+If you like sunsets, what better way is there to start an evening in Istanbul than by watching the sunset from Galata Tower.

 Galata Tower is an iconic sight of Istanbul’s skyline and can be spotted from many places in the city.
 Constructed in the 5th century, the Romanesque-style, 68-metre tall stone steepled tower has been used as a fire watch-tower and prison amongst other things.
 It’s also survived multiple earthquakes and been restored several times.

 The tower has nine floors and two lifts which lead to a narrow viewing platform at the top.
 From there you can get a 360-degree view of nearly the whole of Istanbul.
 You’ll be able to see many of Istanbul’s landmarks including The Golden Horn, The Bosphorus Sea and Strait, Topkapi Palace, Hagia Sophia and the Blue Mosque.
+It offers one of the best views in Istanbul.

 Unfortunately, we didn’t make it for sunset so I can’t vouch for what it’s like, but we’ve been told it’s pretty amazing.
 We were shattered after our walking tour and didn’t make it back out of our hotel in time, which meant it was dark by the time we got there.
-It was still worth visiting at night though, as it was all illuminated which looked really cool.
+It was still worth visiting at night though, as it was all illuminated which looked very cool.

 You can also visit and climb Galata Tower during the day, for amazing daytime views of the city.
 Whatever time you decide to climb Galata Tower be prepared for the queues.
 They are often long, so allow at least an hour for the wait then you won’t be disappointed.